 MP for Leeds East

-Richard Burgon is the Labour (Co-op) MP for Leeds East, first elected in 2015.
-He has served on the Justice Committee and in opposition frontbench roles, including Shadow Lord Chancellor and Shadow Secretary of State for Justice (2016–2020).
-His career has centred on justice and parliamentary scrutiny, with a long-standing presence in Labour’s frontbench and committee work.
+Richard Burgon is a Labour (Co-op) MP for Leeds East, first elected in 2015.
+He has a notable background in justice policy, having served as Shadow Lord Chancellor and Shadow Secretary of State for Justice, and he has sat on the Justice Committee.
+He remains a backbench MP with a focus on justice, public services and constitutional issues.

-Declared financial interests total four: three miscellaneous entries and one shareholding.
+Declared financial interests include four entries: three miscellaneous items and one shareholding.

 Generated 21 February 2026